NikkideVries/Water_Quality/readme.md

 # Project Description:

-This project contains findings from reshearch based on classification machine learning to determine the drivers of potability.
+This project contains findings from research based on classification machine learning to determine the drivers of potability.
+The water quality data was acquired from Kagggle.
+The results and methodologies from this project can be beneficial to helping build models that could help safely predict water quality for different regions.
+Drinking water is a important resource around the world and knowing what makes the water safe is key to protecting human health.

 Data was acquired from this website: https://www.kaggle.com/datasets/adityakadiwal/water-potability